 He was soon contacted by Oliver K. Kelley, then the head of GM’s corporate Transmission Development Group (and one of the principal architects of the original Hydra-Matic and Dynaflow transmissions).
 Kelley made a concerted effort to recruit DeLorean and arranged a series of interviews for him, including a meeting with new Pontiac general manager Semon E. “Bunkie” Knudsen.

 Although DeLorean was wary of GM’s top-heavy corporate culture and put off by Pontiac’s stodgy reputation, Knudsen convinced him that they could reinvent Pontiac and offered him a lucrative salary (around $14,000 a year, a handsome sum in the mid-fifties) to become the head of Pontiac’s new advanced engineering section.

 DeLorean arrived at Pontiac on September 1, reporting to new chief engineer E.M.
 (Pete) Estes, whom Knudsen had recently recruited from Oldsmobile.
 DeLorean’s role was to develop new engineering concepts that might eventually find their way into production Pontiacs.
-As at Packard, he was given a free hand to explore novel and sometimes radical ideas, ranging from a rear transaxle with an unusual flexible driveshaft (later used for the 1961 Pontiac Tempest) to an experimental six with an unusual combination of air- and water-cooling.
+As at Packard, he was given a free hand to explore novel and sometimes radical ideas, ranging from a rear transaxle with an unusual flexible driveshaft (subsequently used for the 1961–1963 Pontiac Tempest) to an experimental six with an unusual combination of air- and water-cooling.

 By 1959, DeLorean had embarked on a new project: an advanced six-cylinder engine with a single belt-driven overhead camshaft.